RustyHearth/YouTime-extension/README.md

 ## Description

-Extension that memorized video last timestamp of a video, usefull when disabling youtube history or when not updating right away.
+Extension that memorized video last timestamp of a video, useful when disabling youtube history or when not updating right away.

-## extension setup
+## Extension setup

 installing with webpack with the accepted build vars: